lt-www/www-ltr/data/md/press.md

-- Lucie Thorne [Biography][25] (pdf), October 2011
+- Lucie Thorne [Biography][25] (pdf)

 ### Bonfires In Silver City

-"_Bonfires In Silver City_ reveals a subtlety and craft that eclipses Thorne's prior work."  **_Martin Jones, Rhythms Magazine, August 2011_**
+"_Bonfires In Silver City_ reveals a subtlety and craft that eclipses Thorne's prior work."  **_Martin Jones, Rhythms Magazine_**

 "I've been listening to three great female artists in the last month; the first two, Gillian Welch and Emmylou Harris require little introduction to most, their bodies of work substantial, their standing already verging on legendary.
 The third is a name lesser known, but her album _Bonfires in Silver City_ is undoubtedly the best of all three.
 Lucie Thorne is one of our own, and with this album she makes a firm statement that she is one of our finest.
-World-class." **_Chris Peken, Alternative Music Group, August 2011,_ [full review here][23]**
+World-class." **_Chris Peken, Alternative Music Group,_ [full review here][23]**

 "Mitchell fans will sense a resonance of 1976's _Hejira_, for many her masterpiece, in _Bonfires In Silver City_.
-While _Hejira_'s theme of geographical dislocation is missing from _Bonfires_, perhaps replaced with journeys of the heart, the records are strikingly similar; poetic, introspective works that have a solidity and wholeness."  **_Ian Cuthbertson, The Australian, August 2011,_ [full article here][21]**
+While _Hejira_'s theme of geographical dislocation is missing from _Bonfires_, perhaps replaced with journeys of the heart, the records are strikingly similar; poetic, introspective works that have a solidity and wholeness."  **_Ian Cuthbertson, The Australian_, [full article here][21]**

 "Thorne's powerful intimacy [is] embedded in each song.
 At times stylistically similar to the late Chris Whitley...
 Thorne has breathed in love and life and returns both as art.
-Hers is a poetic gift; _Bonfires_ is a river of sound, its currents best revealed the more deeply you listen." **_The Age, August 2011_**
+Hers is a poetic gift; _Bonfires_ is a river of sound, its currents best revealed the more deeply you listen." **_The Age_**

 "Not long ago, I was driving through the Wimmera at night, back roads beyond Horsham.
 No towns and no lights except the moon and stars.
 Lucie Thorne was singing in the car; I loved 2009's AMP-nominated Black Across the Field but this year's album is sensational.
 The songs are small and finely formed in the same way that Gillian Welch's are, the attention to microscopic folk/rock/country detail immense.
 That night way out west the songs shone out of the dark; it was religious.
-Great music will do that for you and I give thanks."  **_Chris Johnston, The Melbourne Magazine, September 2011_**
+Great music will do that for you and I give thanks."  **_Chris Johnston, The Melbourne Magazine_**

-"an album of powerful intimacy and poetic deliverance" **_The Saturday Age, Life & Style Magazine, September 2011_**
+"an album of powerful intimacy and poetic deliverance" **_The Saturday Age, Life & Style Magazine_**

 "Lucie Thorne's 2009 album, Black Across The Field, was my album of the year; it was shortlisted for the prestigious Australian Music Prize and helped her find a new, larger audience.
 She has a lot to live up to with the follow-up Bonfires in Silver City, but has yet again proven that her songwriting, arranging, guitar playing and singing are, dare I say it - world class.
 Think an amalgam of Joni Mitchell, Emmylou Harris and The Cowboy Junkies.
-She is an artist well worth discovering and I can't think of another Australian artist I would recommend more highly right now." **_Dave Clark, Readings Monthly, August 2011_**
+She is an artist well worth discovering and I can't think of another Australian artist I would recommend more highly right now." **_Dave Clark, Readings Monthly_**

-"Somehow both restrained and edgy, Thorne retains her seemingly effortless ability to weave spaciousness into her songs, which makes them all the more enthralling. _Bonfires In Silver City_ is further proof Thorne deserves to be mentioned in the same breath as Australia's first ladies of indie singer/songwriter fare" **_Drum Magazine, August 2011_**
+"Somehow both restrained and edgy, Thorne retains her seemingly effortless ability to weave spaciousness into her songs, which makes them all the more enthralling. _Bonfires In Silver City_ is further proof Thorne deserves to be mentioned in the same breath as Australia's first ladies of indie singer/songwriter fare" **_Drum Magazine_**

 "_Bonfires In Silver City_ casts a spell....Lucie's sublime voice has a melting power - breathy, luscious, languid like honey and as striking as the sunrise.
 The album is one unified gesture of grace and awareness" **_Marlo Spikin, upstream whispers.com_ [full review here][26]**

 "_Bonfires in Silver City_ is a great ride... a beautifully subtle album of songwriter-rock presented with faultless production and delivery .
 Everything sits in its right place and serves nothing but the song, (and) Thorne holds your attention without demanding it, you just want to listen.
 She elusively conjures a post-60's Joni Mitchell - that deep, rich but definitely feminine voice of hers sits marvelously amongst the songs she's crafted.
-This lady's got some serious talent."  **_Orange Press, August 2011_  [full review here][22]**
+This lady's got some serious talent."  **_Orange Press_,  [full review here][22]**

 - _Album Of The Week_ on [Radio National Breakfast][20], 25 July 2011